Predictive-Systems-Inc/kevin/README.md

    Create or modify your definition files `definition-file.json` according to the examples provided.

 3. **Execute Kevin**:
-   Run the Kevin using `python kevin.py`.
+   Run Kevin using `python kevin.py`.

 4. **Review Generated Code**:
    After execution, review the generated code files in the specified output directory shown in the terminal to ensure they meet your requirements.